 There are many ways to include this information in your text.
-Some example are below.
+Some examples are below.

 Smith (2015) surveyed this phenomenon.